safithetechi/weather-app/README.md

 ```

-The Temprature values recived from OpenWeather is in Kalvin so the following function converts it to the requested unit and then the returned value is rendered
+The Temprature values recived from OpenWeather are in Kalvin so the following function converts it to the requested unit and then the returned value is rendered

  ```javascript